-But there’s an affordable option - creating an outdoor cinema in your very own garden with one of the best outdoor projectors.
-Capable of offering support for 4K, HDR and more, they really are the next best thing.
+But there's a more affordable option - creating an outdoor theatre in your very own garden with one of the best outdoor projectors.
+Capable of offering support for 4K, HDR, and more, they really are the next best thing.

-We’ve rounded up some of the finest projectors on offer right now, and each of them offer something that makes them recommendable.
+We've rounded up some of the very finest projectors on offer right now, and each of them offers something that makes them recommendable.
 Does audio quality matter a lot to you?
 Or do you want the very best picture quality (or both?!)?
-Some also have 3D capabilities that will take your movie night to the next level and, if you’re keen on smart home products, then make sure to take into account connectivity.
-Scroll down to see what we thought.
+Some also have 3D capabilities that will take your movie night to the next level and, if you're keen on smart home products, then make sure to consider connectivity.

 The best outdoor projectors 2021

-A super cute mini projector for outdoor use, the Nebula Mars II Pro from Anker is the brand's most portable offering, even including a convenient carry handle in its design.
-Offering a brightness of 500 lumens and a 720p native resolution, it's not the fanciest projector on our list, but its ease of use puts it over the top.
+A super cute projector that you can use outside, the Nebula Mars II Pro is the company's most naturally portable offering, with its convenient carry handle included in the design.
+Offering a brightness of 500 lumens (which beats out the Apollo above) and a 720p native resolution, it's not the most high-end projector on our list, but its ease of use earns it a place.

 Those with sensitive ears might want to connect a separate Bluetooth speaker for maximum sound quality, but the dual 10W speakers built into the Mars II Pro do an adequate job.

-You can project images up to 150-inches, with HDMI and USB ports to connect everything from your laptop to your PlayStation.
+It can also project up to 150", with HDMI and USB ports to connect everything from your laptop to your PlayStation.
 The projector runs on Android 7.1, so you also have all of the apps on offer there.
-If you want to use your phone to control your entertainment then you can download the Nebula Connect app.

 Sporting a built-in Bluetooth speaker and an app selection that dwarfs much of the competition, the Nebula is a big projector in a tiny package.

 The battery life lasts about four hours, and there are a few different ways to access content.
-A HDMI connection is included, but the Capsule sets itself apart with built-in smarts running on Android allowing you to access apps including Netflix, YouTube and BBC iPlayer.
+An HDMI connection is included, but the Capsule sets itself apart with built-in smarts running on Android, allowing you to access apps including Netflix and YouTube.
 There's also AirPlay to cast from your iPhone.

 The image quality projected by the Nebula Capsule is best at night, with the projector struggling a little in daylight conditions.
-We recommend this projector for its convenient app library but, if you're looking for the very best image quality, you may want to keep scrolling.
+We recommend this projector for its convenient app library but, if you're looking for the very best image quality, you may want to look elsewhere.

-The Yaber mini projector can be used either wired or wireless, and you can mirror content from iOS and Android devices as well as via AirPlay.
+The Yaber mini projector can be used either wired or wireless, and you can mirror content from iOS and Android devices and via AirPlay.
 Maximum display resolution goes all the way up to 4K Ultra HD, with a native resolution of 1280x720, and in-built HiFi speakers mean you have the choice of whether to connect your own Bluetooth or outdoor speakers.

-When it comes to choosing the best outdoor projector to suit your needs, there are a few factors worth careful consideration.
+When choosing the best outdoor projector to suit your needs, there are a few factors worth careful consideration.

 Aside from those fairly important tech specs, consider whether you’ll need to purchase a screen or whether the side of the house or your garage door will do.